AladdineDev/portfolio/docs/translation-template.md

     {
       "code": "en", // Language code
-      "name": "English", // Display name of the language "nativeName": "English" // Native name of the language }
+      "name": "English", // Display name of the language "nativeName": "English", // Native name of the language "icon": { // Country flag
+        "assetName": "assets/images/logos/flags/united-states-of-america.svg", // SVG asset path, can be obtained from https://github.com/chouhan-rahul/icons_plus/blob/main/lib/src/flag.dart.
+If the codePoint and the fontFamily are used, this property must be null.
+        "fontPackage": "icons_plus", // Name of the package providing the icon font (here, it's based on Icons Plus) }
+    }
   ],